nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/prototyping-smart-devices.md

 I also researched what prototyping tools Adobe XD can integrate with.
 However, from my experience with the UX Playground course, we tested [ProtoPie](https://www.ProtoPie.io/) as the tool for prototyping animation and interaction (this was before Adobe implemented the Auto-animate feature into XD).

-We contacted ProtoPie, who suggested us to use [Arduino](https://blog.ProtoPie.io/arduino-prototyping-with-ProtoPie-7932ececfec5) and [LittleBits](https://www.youtube.com/watch?v=Iv25TVsOHdU) for smart device prototyping.
+We contacted ProtoPie who suggested we use [Arduino](https://blog.ProtoPie.io/arduino-prototyping-with-ProtoPie-7932ececfec5) and [LittleBits](https://www.youtube.com/watch?v=Iv25TVsOHdU) for smart device prototyping.
 I knew Arduino required programming but LittleBits needed research as I was not familiar with the product.

 ![My demo on a light switch using LittleBits' tutorial](/static/img/smart-device/LittleBits-experiment.png) <figcaption>My demo on a light switch using LittleBits' tutorial.</figcaption>

 ### Understanding interactions between human, hardware and software

-For ideation, we explored how we interact with physical interfaces e.g. light switch, and how they are designed in existing smart devices.
+For ideation, we explored how we interact with physical interfaces e.g. light switches, and how they are designed in existing smart devices.
 This helped us to plan our process and divide the work within the team.

 ![Ideation session](/static/img/smart-device/our-process.png) <figcaption>Our workflow process to create the smart device prototypes.</figcaption>

 Throughout this phase, I was experimenting with LittleBits and ProtoPie.
 It helped us to see what types of simple interactions we can prototype for the project.
-The process was mostly trial and error due to limited resources on integrating LittleBits with ProtoPie.
+The process was mostly trial and error due to limited resources for integrating LittleBits with ProtoPie.
 However, it was an interesting challenge as it felt like I was doing programming visually e.g. logical steps and conditional states for triggering animations, considering the inputs and outputs, and how inputs may produce the output.

 ![ProtoPie light dimming prototype connected to LittleBits components](/static/img/smart-device/littlebits-protopie-light-prototype.webp) <figcaption>Light dimming prototype (ProtoPie) connected to LittleBits components.
 The Light Wire component turns on at 40% brightness when I use the Light Dimmer component.
 The light becomes 100% brightness when I use the slider.</figcaption>